aptible/support/source/topics/paas/how-to-order-certs.md

-If you are using Google Chrome you may be seeing an error like: `NET::ERR_CERT_AUTHORITY_INVALID`.
+If you are using Google Chrome you may be seeing the error `NET::ERR_CERT_AUTHORITY_INVALID`.
 On Firefox you may be seeing _This Connection is Untrusted_.

-A common cause for this is missing or incorrectly ordered intermediate certificates.
+Common causes for this are either missing or incorrectly ordered intermediate certificates.

 We represent "certificate bundles" in the native OpenSSL format, which involves simply concatenating them together.